 Alone or as part of a larger group, the Stanislas Quartet and Ensemble became one of the more interesting french ensembles, notable for the quality of their interpretations as well as the originality of programming.

 Nationally acclaimed in the festival of « Presences 94 » sponsored by Radio France - Paris, they have also performed in numerous festivals and concerts in France and abroad (Germany, Switzerland, Belgium, Italy, Spain, Bulgaria, Russia, Northern and Southern America, Japan, Taïwan, Middle East, Africa).

 In March 96, the Stanislas Quartet made its debut in the USA (Washington DC, West Virginia and North Carolina), having great success with the public and press.
 Mark Carrington, in the Washington Post, described its performance as « particularly effective ».
-Since then, the quartet is regularly reinvited for some series of masterclasses, concerts and recordings by the universities of West Virginia, North-Carolina or Wyoming.
+Since then, the quartet is regularly reinvited for some series of masterclasses, concerts and recordings by the universities of West Virginia, North-Carolina, Colorado and Wyoming.

 Each year, they have a concerts-series in Nancy with an enthusiastic and ever increasing public.
 They play frequently throughout the region of Lorraine where they have given more than three hundred concerts for diverse audiences.